emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ### Create Kafka Topics

 Relevant Kafka topics should be created before creating the data bridge in EMQX.
-Use the command below to create two topics in Kafka:  `testtopic-in` and `testtopic-out`:
+Use the commands below to create two topics in Kafka:  `testtopic-in` and `testtopic-out`.

 ```bash
 bin/kafka-topics.sh --create --topic testtopic-in --bootstrap-server localhost:9092